quotentiroler/smart-on-fhir-proxy/README.md

 - **`develop`**: Alpha releases with `-alpha` suffix
 - **`dev/*`**: Feature branches

 Each branch automatically triggers appropriate CI/CD workflows with version management.
+No PR needs to be created when pushing into a branch starting with `dev/`

 ## 📋 Development Status